 The following Sweet Potato Casserole Recipe is easy to make.

-Mix together cold mashed sweet potatoes and granulated sugar in a stand mixing bowl.
+Mix together the cold mashed sweet potatoes and granulated sugar in a stand mixing bowl.

-Stir in ground cinnamon, ground nutmeg or ground allspice, and ground ginger.
+Stir in ground the cinnamon, ground nutmeg or ground allspice, and ground ginger.

-Stir in 1/2 stick butter, softened at room temperature.
+Stir in 1/2 stick of butter, softened at room temperature.

-Mix the mixture on medium speed until smooth and lump free.
+Mix the mixture on medium speed until it is smooth and lump free.

-Scrape down sides, beater and bottom of bowl.
+Scrape down the sides, beater and bottom of the bowl.

-Pour batter into a 1 1/2 quart casserole dish or glass baking pan.
+Pour the batter into a 1 1/2 quart casserole dish or glass baking pan.

-Smooth top evenly with a spatula or tablespoon.
+Smooth the top evenly with a spatula or tablespoon.

-Sprinkle pecan or walnut pieces evenly over brown sugar.
+Sprinkle the pecan or walnut pieces evenly over the brown sugar.

-Drizzle the other 1/4 cup melted butter over top of casserole concentrating on the nuts.
+Drizzle the other 1/4 cup of melted butter over the top of the casserole, concentrating on the nuts.

-This technique will develop a brown, crusty topping while baking.
+This technique will develop a delicious brown, crusty topping durring baking.

-Bake in a 350F. oven 35-45 minutes until done and crust is as crispy as you like.
+Bake in a 350F. oven 35 to 45 minutes until done and crust is as crispy as you like it.

-Carefully, remove the casserole from oven and let set on a cooling rack for 10 minutes before serving.
+Carefully, remove the casserole from oven and let set it on a cooling rack for 10 minutes before serving it.

-Sweet Potato Casserole may be served immediately or cooled, refrigerated and serve cold the next day.
+Sweet Potato Casserole may be served immediately or cooled in the refrigerator and served cold the next day.

-Our family likes it chilled and served the nest day.
+Our family likes it chilled and served the next day.